 Elegant and strikingly beautiful Chinese Civil Rank Buzi (pu zi) or ‘insignia badge’ (often referred to as ‘Mandarin Squares’); this example hand woven using couching, or the ‘couched-stitch’ method, a specific technique used to attach / overlay onto the silk background material the gold and silver encased gilt silk threads that make up the entire design here, save for only the appliqued red silk sun disc.
 (As can be seen from the close up photos, various coloured silk threads have been used for the couching and these help to accentuate the vibrancy of the square.)
-It is from the very late Qing / aka Ch’ing Dynasty, in this case from the later part of the second half of 19th century / very late 1800’s, and denotes a mid ranked civil official of the 5th Level.
+It is from the very late Qing / aka Ch’ing Dynasty, that is from not earlier than the later part of the late 19th century, and denotes a mid ranked civil official of the 5th Level.
 (There were nine ‘levels’ in both civil and military ranks and the specific bird or animal depicted in the badge indicated the wearer’s rank – various birds species were used exclusively for civil ranks, while various animal species were used exclusively for the military ranks).
 Here we have depicted a Silver Pheasant, as can be discerned by the five long ‘frilly’ tail feathers, which is the designation for a 5th Rank / Level Civil Official.

 Buzi’s were generally made in pairs, one for the back and one for the front of a robe, and the badge for the front of the robe will always be split into two halves vertically to accommodate the centre opening of the robe.
 This badge, with no split down the centre, is therefore from the back of a robe, and as seen here, the maroon silk base square is backed by blue cloth.